AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

  - boundary conditions are poorly defined
  - events spanning the "split length" might be lost

-### Summary -- building pangenomes
+### Summary -- starting with pangenomes

 \setcounter{section}{0}

+We can make pangenomes from a relatively small set of assemblies

+. . .

+Building *good* pangenomes is still hard, but quickly getting easier

+. . .

+We can use the pangenome as a *resource* or as a *reference*

+### Summary --  shifting to pangenomes

 Pangenomes are a powerful approach to

  - collate growing collections of assemblies
  - fight reference bias

-### Summary -- using pangenomes

-Some test text
+ - analyse many samples/breeds/species at once

 ### Hands on pangenomics

 During the activity we'll look at

- - visualising a small pangenome
+ - building a small `minigraph` pangenome
+ - visualising that pangenome in `BandageNG`
+ - using `gfatools` to find regions of interest